Which Of The Following Statements Is True About Pain

 • Hydration: Staying adequately hydrated is crucial for overall health and can help reduce pain by maintaining joint lubrication and reducing muscle stiffness.

 • Regular Exercise: Engaging in regular physical activity, such as walking, swimming, or yoga, can help improve muscle strength, flexibility, and circulation, all of which can reduce pain.
-However, it is essential to consult with a healthcare provider before starting a new exercise program, especially if you have chronic pain.
+Still, it is essential to consult with a healthcare provider before starting a new exercise program, especially if you have chronic pain.

 • Sleep Hygiene: Getting enough quality sleep is essential for pain management.
 Poor sleep can increase pain sensitivity and worsen mood.
 Establishing a regular sleep schedule, creating a relaxing bedtime routine, and ensuring a comfortable sleep environment can improve sleep quality.